 Posted on Leave a comment

-I stamped the little fireworks on the card insert and the back of the envelope.
+The same pots were stamped on to the back of the envelope.

-Tomorrow I have a birthday card to share with you.
+Tomorrow I have a scrapbooking page to share.

 Until then, happy stamping.